emilygv/emilyvernon.com/index.md

 layout: page
 title: Guest & consumer experience (CX) consultant in Amsterdam
 description: Enabling brands and businesses to connect with the creative class, millennials and Gen Z through captivating guest and customer experiences, IRL.
-hero_text: <mark>Customer experience</mark> <br><mark class="normal">for brands improving</mark> <br><mark>how we live, work & play</mark>
+hero_text: <mark>Kick-starting growth</mark> <br><mark class="normal">in brands & business</mark> <br><mark>with misfits like you</mark>
 # hero_image: /assets/img/home.png
 # hero_bgcolor: "#d4e8d5"
 ---

 {% include hero_intro.html
 title= "Hi there - I’m Emily"
-subtitle= "Leading the change from lifestyle brands to lifestyle-enabling businesses." description= "Utilising a blend of customer experience, UX/service design and brand strategy to create end-to-end experiences in B2C and B2B." image= "/assets/images/homepage_hero.png" button_title= "Here's how" button_link= "/services"
+subtitle= "Growth and scale is an increasing need.
+Where to start and who has the time?" description= "As a corporate dropout, I understand the complexity around going into new markets, innovating on services, scaling brands and jump-starting partnerships." image= "/assets/images/homepage_hero.png" button_title= "Here's how" button_link= "/services"
 %}